matty-kun/DevLift/memory-bank/activeContext.md

 4. **Data Modeling**: Finalizing the database schema for projects and applications
 5. **Authentication Edge Cases**: Handling account verification, password reset, etc.
 6. Authentication tests are failing with 'Invalid login credentials'; likely due to user creation or configuration issues.
+7. Ongoing TypeScript configuration errors in the terminal, such as 'Unknown file extension .ts', despite updates to tsconfig.json.

 ## Technical Considerations
 1. Using React Context API effectively for state management